Fair Usage of Open Access Materials

 Normal.
 All type should be in upper and lower case.

 Bold.
 Use it only for the title of the essay and level 1 headers.

 Italics.
 Never to be used for emphasis.
 To be applied exclusively for level 2 and 3 headers, foreign language words, book titles, or journal names.

 Avoid, whenever possible abbreviations.
 Avoid using op.cit., cf., e.g., ibid., i.e., etc. (never use etc. at the end of a sentence, instead of it use "and so on").
 Write fourth century instead of 4th century.

 Notes are to be depicted in the form of footnotes and need to be put at the bottom of each page.
 Number notes consecutively using superscripts for in-text references and superscripts for the notes themselves.
 Style them consistently and according to the most recent online issue of Existenz.
-Be sure the notes are composed in 10-point font and single-spaced.
+Make sure the notes are single-spaced and composed in 10-point font.
 Place references directly into the corresponding footnote.
 Only quote the source that is used, without additionally identifying different publication years or its first publication year.
 Do not adduce reading lists.
-Sources are listed only when there is a direct reference in the text relating to some contents from this source.
+Sources are to be listed exclusively when there is a direct reference in the text relating to clearly identified contents from this source.
 References should look like this:

 Karl Jaspers, Man in the Modern Age, transl.
 Eden and Cedar Paul, Garden City, NY: Anchor Books, 1957.